NimbleSM/NimbleSM/README.md

 ## BVH

-Novel library for geometric search.
-This library will be soon publicly released.
+This library will be publicly released in the near future.